ktseo41/texport/docs/PRD.md

 - **Hierarchy Navigation**: Use `ArrowUp` to select the parent element and `ArrowDown` to drill back down to child elements.
 - **Flexible Export Actions**:
   - **Download**: Save the selected text directly as a `.txt` file (filename auto-generated from document title).
+  - **Fast Download**: Option to skip the "Save As" browser dialog for instant file saving.
   - **Copy**: Copy the selected text to the clipboard.
   - **Ask**: Displays a context menu on click, allowing the user to choose between Download and Copy.
 - **Keyboard Shortcuts**: